Areeb297/Data-Collection-Pipeline/README.md

 ## Milestone 3

-In this milestone, we added docstrings to our class methods using Google's recommended form of documentation and created a testing file which performs integration and unit testing such as checking we are using a specific chromedriver version or that there are no null values for price of a product which can be seen in the code snippet below:
+In this milestone, we added docstrings to our class methods using Google's recommended form of documentation and created a testing file which performs integration and unit testing such as checking that there are no null values for price of a product which can be seen in the code snippet below:

 ```python